 - a.
-During 2016 and 2017, staff began evaluating ACWWA's process for review of new development, and in 2017 added documentation of the procedures on the website.
-In 2018, staff will continue to assess development-related policies and procedures. - b.
+Over the past several years, staff has evaluated ACWWA's process for new development review, and has streamlined some functions.
+In 2019, staff will continue to assess development-related policies and procedures and modify as needed to become more effective.

+- b.
 Staff will continue to reach out to the development community as part of a continuous improvement effort for the processing of new applications for water and wastewater services.